 4) The window identifying aspects sometimes mistakenly prints "applying" for "departing" and vise versa, except for the north node.

 5) Some of Msr.
 Meeus results disagree with those of the US Naval Observatory, but seldom by more than a few minutes.

 6) Some people say Libra is on the wrong side.
 I don't apologize for that.

 7) There are tiny harassments resulting from slapdash programming which blocks-in the main functions and doesn't return to clean them up: some mouse-clicks work erratically, stack overflow crashes, print appearing in the wrong place.
 None are fatal and most can be ignored or worked around.
-Don't complain, it's free, and an Aries did this (& suprise! it's not finished) so get over it.
+Don't complain, it's free, and an Aries did this (& surprise! it's not finished) so get over it.xkcd

-A treatise touching the Defence of Astrologie A digital edition of Simon Forman's & Richard Napier's medical records 1596-1634. more
+A treatise touching the Defense of Astrologie A digital edition of Simon Forman's & Richard Napier's medical records 1596-1634. more